 The European envelope market is undergoing a continuous consolidation.
-The three largest envelope companies represent just more than 60 per cent of the total market.
+The three largest envelope companies represent approximately 70 per cent of the total market.
 However, some of the major markets are still fairly fragmented.
 Bong believes that overcapacity in the industry has fallen slightly.